mariogppcom/docker_frigate_coral/README.md

 # Ports
 5000 -> full access without auth (usefull for integration with Home Assistant) 8971 -> full access WITH auth.
 User and password is create using port 5000.

+# Coral
+--device /dev/apex_0:/dev/apex_0 This command able docker to access Coral Edge TPU.
+Don´t forget to pass the board for your VM (if the case).